Becoming a Resident Assistant

 How do I become a Resident Assistant?

 Becoming a resident assistant is a multi-step process.
 The first step to becoming an RA is the application.
-Applications are available starting December 8, 2014 and are due back by February 4, 2015 to the Office of Residential Life & Housing.
-Applications are available in the Housing Office located in New Hall.
-The next part of the application is Group Process on February 7, 2014.
+Applications are available starting December 8, 2015 and are due back by February 10, 2016 to the Office of Residential Life & Housing.
+Applications are available in the Housing Office located in Penfield Hall.
+The next part of the application is Group Process on February 13, 2015.
 Group process is a positive and exciting part of the selection process that serves as an opportunity for the professional staff to observe applicants interacting in a group setting.
 Applicants will go through a series of activities which will challenge how they work and interact with others on various tasks.
 The final step of the process is an interview.
-All interviews will be held between February 9th and February 13th.
+All interviews will be held between February 15th and February 19th.
 All applicants can sign up for an interview slot at group process.

 What are the requirements for application?

 The requirements for application for a resident assistant are as follow:

 - Must be a full time student at Rhode Island College with a minimum GPA of 2.5 as of the end of the Fall 2015 semester.

 - Must complete at least two full time academic semesters as of May 15, 2016.

 - Must demonstrate leadership potential, dedication to and involvement in student development activities at the college.

 - Must not have any outstanding financial obligations to the college.

 - Cannot be on a judicial probationary status as of the start date of employment as a Resident Assistant.